mamahoos/Python-Builtin-Decorators-Example/README.md

-# Python Property Decorator
+# Python Built-in Decorators Example

-This repository contains a reimplementation of the built-in `property` class in Python.
-The purpose of this project is to provide a better understanding of how the `property` decorator operates and to offer insights into its inner workings.
+This repository contains a comprehensive example of custom Python decorators, demonstrating the implementation and usage of `property`, `classmethod`, and `staticmethod` decorators.

 ## Overview

-The `property` decorator is a fundamental feature in Python that allows developers to manage attribute access within a class.
-This custom version of the `property` decorator is written to mimic the behavior of the built-in version, with an emphasis on clarity and educational value.
+Decorators in Python are a powerful feature that allow for the modification of functions or methods.
+This repository showcases how to create custom decorators that mimic the behavior of Python's built-in decorators.

+## Contents

+- `Staticmethod.py`: Contains a custom implementation of the `Staticmethod` decorator.
+- `Classmethod.py`: Contains a custom implementation of the `Classmethod` decorator.
+- `Property.py`: Contains a custom implementation of the `Property` decorator.
+- `Example.py`: Contains examples of `Staticmethod`, `Classmethod`, `Property` decorators.

 ## Usage

-The reimplementation is designed to be used in the same way as the original `property` decorator.
-It enables the creation of managed attributes, commonly known as "properties," within your Python classes. for more information about `property`: https://docs.python.org/3/library/functions.html#property
+Each file contains a class with the decorator implementation and comments explaining the functionality.
+These can be used as a reference or a starting point for creating your own decorators.

-## Example.py
+## Contributing

-For a practical demonstration of how to integrate this custom `property` decorator into your code, please refer to the `Example.py` file included in this repository.
-It provides a clear example of the decorator in action.
+Contributions are welcome!
+If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.